remap/ndn-flow/design/docs/app-consumer-timestamp.rst

 AppConsumerTimestamp Constructor (Face, KeyChain, DoVerify, CurrentTimestamp)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create a AppConsumerTimestamp instance using the given Face, KeyChain, DoVerify, and CurrentTimestamp.
-While it's not necessary to use this class with a KeyChain set up by a Bootstrap instance, it's recommended to do so, so that data verification is handled by that KeyChain automatically.

 :[C++]: